ljbo82/c-cpp-gcc-builder/docs/index.md

             [https://github.com/ljbo82/cpp-project-builder](https://github.com/ljbo82/cpp-project-builder)

-            The aggregator repository contains the build system (as a git submodule located into its `core` subdirectory) along with documentation sources, testing application, etc.
+            The aggregator repository contains the actual build system (as a git submodule located in `core` subdirectory) along with documentation sources, testing application, etc.

             Be aware that if you get the aggregator repository, `<CPB_DIR>` should point to its `core` subdirectory.

     !!! note "Recommended way to share the build system with multiple projects" It is recommended to declare an environment variable named `CPB_DIR` with value pointing to the directory where the shared build system is located.
+This environment variable can have any valid name, but be sure to refer to it by using the same name in your project's `Makefile`.

-        The variable name can be any valid name, but be sure to refer to the same name in your project's `Makefile`.
+        Both the build system repo, as well the aggregator one provide a convenience script named `init-env`, which expose the variable `CPB_DIR` correctly when sourced.

 2. Place project's C/C++/Assembly source and header files into specific directories: